Chicken Coop Maintenance 101: The Complete Guide

 Proper ventilation is just as important.
 Good airflow helps keep the coop dry, which discourages mold growth and keeps the air fresh.
 Our customizable coops are designed with superior ventilation to help manage moisture and temperature, creating a healthier environment for your chickens year-round and making your job that much easier.

-Ensuring Safe Food and Water
+Keeping Their Food and Water Contaminant-Free

 Fresh food and clean water are the cornerstones of a healthy flock.
 Your chickens should have access to clean, fresh water at all times.
 This means changing their water daily and giving the waterer a good scrub with soap and water at least once a week to remove any buildup.